 - Grant recipient contingency planning table (PDF 96KB)

 If you're struggling with your mental health and need immediate support you can phone Beyond Blue any time on 1300 224 636 or Lifeline on 13 11 14.
-The Support Act Wellbeing Helpline is a free, confidential counselling service open to anyone working in Australian music or the performing arts - 1800 959 500.
+The Support Act Wellbeing Helpline is a free, confidential counselling service open to all artists and arts workers - 1800 959 500.